stepanbenes/api-for-nopcommerce/README.md

-# API plugin for nopCommerce 4.50
+# API plugin for nopCommerce 4.80

-This plugin provides a RESTful API for managing resources in nopCommerce 4.50.
+This plugin provides a RESTful API for managing resources in nopCommerce 4.8.
+For the other versions of nopCommerce, please refer to the the other releases and branches.

 ## Installation